Merry Christmas to each of you in our Highlands

 Highlands Christmas Breakfast 2025.
 Ho, ho, ho!
 It was fun to gather together again

 as neighbors and friends at our annual Christmas Breakfast.
-Enjoy some pics of
+Enjoy the pics of

 Welcome to Teagan and Abby Broadbent!
 We’re excited

-to have Teagan and Abby Broadbent in the Highlands.
+to have Teagan and Abby Broadbent in the neighborhood.
+They live toward the top of the Highlands on Woodland Drive.
 Teagan grew up in North

 now studies piano performance at Weber State and tutors high school students